British Primary School

 In Years 1 and 2 of Primary we follow the English National Curriculum.
 We build on the firm base that children have received in the Foundation Stage and provide pupils with a broad and balanced curriculum that allows them to become confident and enthusiastic learners.
 The curriculum favours a practical and creative approach and encourages children to understand how their skills can be applied to real-life situations.

-Each child has a native speaking, British-trained form teacher, who aside from being responsible for their pastoral care, teaches pupils English, Mathematics, Science, History, Geography, Art, Design & Technology and PSHE (Personal, Social & Health Education).
+Each child has a native speaking, British-trained form Teacher, who aside from being responsible for their pastoral care, teaches pupils English, Mathematics, Science, History, Geography, Art, Design & Technology and PSHE (Personal, Social & Health Education).
 In addition, pupils are taught by specialist teachers for Physical Education, Music, Computing and, if chosen, Religion.
 All pupils also receive, as required by law, a daily lesson of Spanish (Lengua y Literatura).
-Swimming can be chosen as an additional subject from Nursery to Year 2.

-In Years 3 to 6 we continue to follow the English National Curriculum and, from Year 5 upwards, French.
-Pupils continue to be taught by a native speaking, British-trained form teacher for most subjects, including English, Mathematics, Science, History, Geography, Art, Design & Technology and PSHE (Personal, Social and Health Education).
+In Years 3 to 6 we continue to follow the English National Curriculum and, from Year 5 upwards, begin teaching French.
+Pupils continue to be taught by a native speaking, British-trained form teacher for most subjects, including English, Mathematics, Science, History, Geography, Art, Design & Technology and PSHE.
 Pupils receive lessons from specialist teachers in Physical Education, Music, Computing, French and, if chosen, Religion.
 As required by law, pupils receive a daily lesson in Spanish (Lengua y Literatura) and weekly lessons of Cultura Española (which explores aspects of Spanish history, geography and culture not covered by the British curriculum).
 Pupils who are new to the language take Spanish as a Foreign Language classes instead of Cultura.

 During Music lessons, all pupils are taught to read music and to play instruments, including the recorder, guitalele and keyboard.
 Several opportunities for public performance are provided each year, including at the annual Christmas Show and Musical Evening, both of which take place in nearby theatres.